prog4biol/pfb2024/problemsets/Unix_02_problemset.md

    - move into the new directory with `cd PFB_problemsets`
    - start setting up your repository with the code produced by github.
 Start with `git init`.
    - **Don't `git init` in your home directory.
 Make a new directory mentioned above (PFB_problemsets), change directory into PFB_problemsets, then `git init`**
-   - Now link it to your remote repository with `git remote add`.
+   - Now link it to your remote repository with `git remote add` using the ssh URL.

 3. Move any files you created for Unix_01 Problem set that are not already in your local problemset git repository to your local repository (PFB_problemsets).
 You can use the `mv` command.